Instagram's Favorite Book Is Going To Be Your Fave TV Show. Inside Mexican Gothic's Biggest Secrets

 Still, Moreno-Garcia stressed that she “can't cast” anyone herself.

 Since Mexican Gothic’s move to the small screen was announced, the author/EP has received several DMs from Latinx actors, directors, and writers who are exhausted by their current “reduced” prospects of “Day of the Dead, Coco, or Narcos” themes, as they tell her.
-One performer complained of incessantly getting asked for his “cholo gang member” impression during audtions, desite years of elite schooling.
+One performer complained of incessantly getting asked for his “cholo gang member” impression during auditions, despite years of elite schooling.

 “Mexican Gothic gives the possibility of having some roles that don't look like that.
 That look a little bit different,” Moreno-Garcia said.

-Note: Correction: An earlier version of this story misidentified the short story A Voice in the Night.
-Moreno-Garcia read A Voice in the Night, she did not edit A Boy from the Night.